-Recommendation #1: Linchpin: Are You Indispensible? by Seth Godin
+Recommendation #1: Linchpin: Are You Indispensable? by Seth Godin

-Seth Godin is a must-read in any list of books about business, society, or career; Linchpin: Are You Indispensible? is a must-read regarding career and personal development.
+Seth Godin is a must-read in any list of books about business, society, or career; Linchpin: Are You Indispensable? is a must-read regarding career and personal development.
 The book encourages you to showcase your brilliance and artistry, no matter what your field.
-This somewhat controversial book offers a way to make yourself indispensible in the workplace—in other words, to become a linchpin.
-While many dispute the intelligence of an organization finding one person indispensible, the ideas behind getting there will make you think about what you are doing and why.
+This somewhat controversial book offers a way to make yourself indispensable in the workplace—in other words, to become a linchpin.
+While many dispute the intelligence of an organization finding one person indispensable, the ideas behind getting there will make you think about what you are doing and why.